anonymous1116/NCoin-JDP/README.md

 ## 2. Simulation
 ### Section 5.1
+In this section, we consider OU process to evaluate the performance of NCoin-DP.
 We provide codes for simulation and numerical results for NCoin-JDP, MLE, GMM, and MCMC.
-In our simulation studies, we consider OU process to evaluate the performance of NCoin-DP.

-Each folder is created for every process.
-Since we use both the `R` and `Python`, `R` for GMM and Pseudo-MLE, and `Python` for NCoin-DP, AOLS, and MLE, we create the 500 simulation data from `R` for each process, and save it as excel file.
-In order to reproduce the numerical results, generating simulation data may need to be preceded before actually implementing each estimator.
+The NCoin-JDP, and MLE methods are implemented through `Python`, and the GMM and MCMC methods through `R`. `Jupyter Notebook`s are provided for `Python` code, and `R` scripts are also provided.

+In order to reproduce the results in Section 5.1, first you should generate synthetic data and test data.
+Go to `simulaiton generator.ipynb` file and implement those.
+Using the synthetic data, we implement the NCoin-JDP.
+The test data are evaluated by all of four methods.

+For NCoin-JDP, implement `OU_sim.ipynb'

 ### To obtain the simulation results in Section 6, go to the folder `Simulation` above.
 #### For OU process